WMPM

-WMPM (1270 kHz) is a commercial AM radio station licensed to Smithfield, North Carolina.
-It airs an urban oldies and urban gospel radio format.
-WMPM is owned by Jimmy Johnson, through licensee Johnson Broadcast Ventures, Ltd. The radio studios and offices are on Buffalo Road in Smithfield.
+WMPM (1270 AM) is a commercial radio station licensed to Smithfield, North Carolina.
+WMPM is owned by Steven Lara, through licensee Gorilla Broadcasting Company, LLC.
+Its studios and offices are on Buffalo Road in Smithfield.

 By day, WMPM is powered at 5,000 watts non-directional.
-But to protect other stations on 1270 AM from interference, at night it reduces power to 140 watts.
-Programming is also heard on 200-watt FM translator W232DO at 94.3 MHz in Smithfield.
+To protect other stations on 1270 AM from interference, at night it reduces power to 140 watts.
+Programming is also heard on 200-watt FM translator W232DO at 94.3 MHz in Smithfield, Selma, and Clayton.
+WMPM 1270AM covers the Raleigh market.